Glaive (musician)

 Ash Blue Gutierrez (born January 20, 2005), known professionally as Glaive (stylized as glaive), is an American singer-songwriter.
 After posting a string of hyperpop songs to SoundCloud during the beginning of the COVID-19 pandemic that earned him a following, he signed a record deal with Interscope Records and released his debut extended play, Cypress Grove, in 2020.
 His debut album, I Care So Much That I Don't Care at All, was released in 2023.
 His second album, May It Never Falter, was released in 2024.
 His third, Y'all, was released in September 2025.
+His fourth, a collaborative album with Kurtains called God Save the Three, was released in May 2026.

 Early life

 Glaive was born on January 20, 2005, in Florida.
 His father was a professional polo player, and his family lived near Sarasota for nine years before moving to Hendersonville, North Carolina.
 Glaive's grandfather, Bennie Gutierrez, was also a professional polo player, and the inspiration of the logo of Polo Ralph Lauren.
 Before pursuing a solo career, he was in a band.